KevinSpigel/ecommerceBackEnd/README.md

 `npm install`

+2. 1.
+Execute the following command in the terminal to run the unit tests:

+`npm run test:unit`

+This command will run the unit tests using Mocha and Chai, and display the test results in the console.

-2. Execute the following command in the terminal to run the tests:
+2. 2.
+Execute the following command in the terminal to run the integration tests:

-`npm test`
+`npm run test:integration`

-This command will run the tests using Mocha, Chai, and SuperTest and display the test results in the console.
+This command will run the integration tests using Mocha, Chai, and SuperTest, and display the test results in the console.

+By running the unit tests and integration tests, you can ensure the proper functioning of the individual components and the integration between different parts of the project.

+Make sure to replace `"test:unit"` and `"test:integration"` with the actual script names defined in the `package.json` file.

+Feel free to adjust the instructions or provide additional information as needed for running the tests in your project.

 ## Tech Stack